mlrun/mlrun/docs/install/remote.md

 	There are a two `pip install` options:
    - To install the requirements in the [requirements.txt](https://github.com/mlrun/mlrun/blob/development/requirements.txt), run:
      `pip install mlrun`
-   - To install the the extras [described here](https://github.com/mlrun/mlrun/blob/development/setup.py#L75), run `pip install mlrun[complete]`
-	  Use this option when you expect to connect or work with cloud providers (Azure/Google Cloud/S3).
+   - If you expect to connect to, or work with, cloud providers (Azure/Google Cloud/S3), you can install additional packages.
       This is not part of the regular requirements since not all users work with those platforms.
 Using this option reduces the dependencies and the size of the installation.
+The additional packages include:
+     - S3
+     - Azure Blob Storage
+     - Plotly
+      See the full list [here](https://github.com/mlrun/mlrun/blob/development/setup.py#L75).
+      To install with the extras, run:
+     `pip install mlrun[complete]`

-    If you already installed a previous version of MLRun, upgrade it by running:
+2. Alternatively, if you already installed a previous version of MLRun, upgrade it by running:

     ```sh
     pip install mlrun==<version> -u